 The problem is, most candidate’s careers do not follow predictable easy-to-understand, blue-chip trajectories.

 It’s also where things get intricate.
 When you optimise a resume for an ATS screen, you typically stuff it with the keywords found in the job description.
 However, keyword stuffing diminishes your resume’s capacity to communicate your value to a real human being.

 You’re faced with a dilemma: should you optimise your resume for a robot or a human?
 These are diametrically opposing processes where an improvement in one metric usually leads to a drop in the other.

-Only the most artful resume writing professionals who possess a significant amount of commercial acumen, marketing savvy and writing skill are able to create resumes that satisfy both robots and humans.
+Only the top resume writing professionals, who possess a significant amount of commercial acumen, marketing savvy and writing skill are able to create resumes that satisfy both robots and humans.

 And even at that level, the process will require a dose of compromise.